-Q: Is City of Skies YA?
+Q: Is City of Skies YA (Young Adult)?

 Q: Is City of Skies “Romantasy”?

 Q: What are the romance tropes?
+Is it enemies to lovers?

 Q: How many books will be in The Stargem Chronicles series?